ottnav/ottnav.github.io/faq.md

 No, family library only apply to paid apps.
 Free apps with in-app purchases are not eligible for this.
 You can still use the app on several devices that share the same account.

 ## Currently subscribed to premium, willing to purchase via single payment forever
-The app protects users from purchasing premium while he has active subscriptions (since it might lead to a person having both subscription and purchase), so you should cancel your subscription (it will continue working for the rest of subscribed period).
-And after some time an option to buy the app using a single payment will become available.

 ## How to change subscription period
 If you wish to change your subscription, like switching from 3 months to annual, you need:
 - Cancel auto-renewal of your subscription (this is done in a store app)